 1/3 - 1/2 c dry bread crumbs

-Scrub and dice the potatoes into 3/4 inch pieces (you may peel if that is your preference!)
-Dice the onion into 3/4 inch dice.
+Dice the potatoes into 3/4 inch pieces (peel if that is your preference!).

-Combine diced potatoes and onions in a large bowl, season with garlic salt, and pepper.
 Drizzle on olive oil (start with 3 T oil, use more if needed).
 Toss well.

 Bake for 50 - 60 minutes or until soft on the inside and crunchy on the outside.